+CHEMISTRY I

-CHEMISTRY I CONTACT TIME: 64 hours - Theory (4), Practical (4) periods per week Assessment: of hours - Theory (4), Fractical (4) periods per week Course Mark Theory: $2 \times 1$ -hour theory test (30% each): Practical: The Practical Mark will be calculated as follows $2 \times$ three-hour practical tests (40% each): 80%.
-Continuous assessment on two selected practicals (10% each): 20%.
-Examination I X 3 hour paper Final Mark 40% - Tests, assignments, practicals, projects etc. 60% - Exam Syllabus: This course will equip students with grounding in chemistry that will develop a level of theoretical knowledge and practical and problem-solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
-General chemistry makes up 70% of the syllabus: Measurements, energy and matter, atoms and elements, compounds and their bonds, chemical reactions and quantities, gases, solutions, acids & bases and nuclear radiation.
+This course will equip students with grounding in chemistry that will develop a Syllabus:

+level of theoretical knowledge and practical and problem-solving skills, and to present the physical and descriptive inorganic and organic aspects of chemistry.
+General chemistry makes up 70% of the syllabus: Measurements, energy and matter, atoms and elements, compounds and their bonds, chemical reactions and quantities, gases, solutions, acids & bases and nuclear adiation.
 Organic chemistry makes up 30% of the syllabus.
 The organization of organic chemistry, alkanes and cycloalkanes, unsaturated hydrocarbons, organic compounds with oxygen and sulphur, carboxylic acid and esters, amines and amides.
 Laboratory exercises in selected topics from above.

-BIOLOGY I Contact Time: 64 hours - Theory (4), Practical (4) periods per week Assessment: Course Mark Theory: 2 x 1.5-hour theory test (30% each): Practicals (40%) Examination I X 3 hour paper Final Mark 40% - Tests, assignments, practicals, projects etc. 60% - Exam Syllabus: Biology as a module will assist the student to acquire fundamental and integrated knowledge of diverse life forms relevant to Biotechnology MATHEMATIC S Contact Time : 48 hours - Theory (4) periods per week Assessment: Course Mark Minor Tests and assignments: 20% of final mark Examination N/A Final Mark Minor Tests and assignments: 20% Major Test 1: 40% (internally moderated) Major Test 2: 40% (Internally moderated) Syllabus: A pass is 50%, Students who obtain a final mark of 45% to 49% may write Major test 1 and Major test 2 together.
+BIOLOGY I

+Syllabus: Biology as a module will assist the student to acquire fundamental and integrated knowledge of diverse life forms relevant to Biotechnology

+MATHEMATICS

+Course Mark: Minor Tests and assignments: 20% of final mark

+Examination: N/A (continuous assessment) Final Mark: Minor Tests and assignments: 20% policies and procedure

+Major Test 1: 40% (internally moderated) Major Test 2: 40% (Internally moderated)

+A pass is 50%, Students who obtain a final mark of 45% to 49% may write Major test I and Major test 2 together.
 If a combined score of 50% or higher is obtained then students will be awarded a pass of 50% for the module.
-All assessments and moderation will take place in accordance with the DUT policies and procedure Elementary mathematics: simple algebraic manipulation, indices, logarithms, solution of equations, use of calculators, approximate, significant figures.
+All assessments and moderation will take place in accordance with the DUT solution of equations, use of calculators, approximate, significant figures.
 Functions: polynomial, rational, exponential, logarithmic, ratio and proportion.
 Geometry and plane analytic geometry.
 Differentiation: simple techniques, use in optimization and curve sketching.
 Integration: simple techniques, evaluation of areas.
 Differential equations: first order equations, uses in Applied Science modelling

+Elementary mathematics: simple algebraic manipulation, indices, logarithms, Syllabus: